Examples Of Common Case Scenarios

 Successful defense strategies applied to company sued for discrimination:

 Process: Ayesha Hamilton, Esq., sat with the clients to understand the facts of the case, to develop litigation strategies, and to identify the issues, witnesses and argument strategies.
-Ayesha Hamilton, Esq., served as trial counsel and conducted depositions, obtained expert opinions and reports, and handled all phases of the discovery and litigation process.
+Attorney Hamilton served as trial counsel and conducted depositions, obtained expert opinions and reports, and handled all phases of the discovery and litigation process.

 Results: Ayesha’s pre-litigation strategy resulted in the EEOC issuing a “no cause” letter.
 However, despite the same, the employee sought to file suit in state court.
 Ms. Hamilton’s defense strategies during depositions, mediation and the course of the case resulted in a very favorable settlement for the company.